-Here Are All The Things That Honeybees Do For Us
+Here Are All The Things That Pollinators Do For Us

 Ever see a bee land on a flower, collect some pollen, and then fly off into the world?
 Turns out that little guy traveled a really long way to land on that flower, and as a result was able to share pollen from all the other plants he visited across the land.
 Because of that journey, we get all sorts of wonderful snacks including pumpkins, apples, and cucumbers.
 There are a large number of plants that respond well (as in, grow better and stronger) to being pollinated by bees, including the canola plant.